-Low vs high fidelity prototypes: a complete breakdown
+Low vs high-fidelity prototypes: a complete breakdown

 Low fidelity vs high fidelity prototypes - examples and definitions

-Low fidelity prototype or high fidelity prototypes?
+Low-fidelity prototype or high-fidelity prototypes?
 Which one should you choose and when?
 All the answers plus awesome examples!

 Fidelity.
 The devil is in the detail, and this couldn’t be truer with web and mobile app prototypes.
 The closer they are to the finished product, the higher the fidelity.
-But the amount of detail or fidelity your prototype has will depend on what stage of the design process you’re in.
+But the amount of detail or fidelity your prototype has will depend on what stage of the UX design process you’re in.

 cta download

-Nonetheless, there are some design teams that only design low fidelity prototypes, and some that jump straight into high fidelity prototypes when they get started on a product’s design.
+Nonetheless, there are some design teams that only design low-fidelity prototypes and some that jump straight into high-fidelity prototypes when they get started on a product’s design.
 However, at Justinmind, we don’t believe in skipping any of the steps in the design process if you want a product to be successful.

-In this post, we’ll run through all of the major differences between low and high fidelity prototypes, when exactly you should use each one in your prototyping tool and we’ll also look at some awesome examples of each type.
+In this post, we’ll run through all of the major differences between low and high-fidelity prototypes, when exactly you should use each one in your prototyping tool and we’ll also look at some awesome examples of each type.

-What are low fidelity prototypes?
+What are low-fidelity prototypes?

-Low fidelity prototypes can range from paper sketches, otherwise known as paper prototypes, to digital outlines of the finished product.
-Low fidelity prototypes aim to pin down the fundamental screens involved the most important user flows the product will have.
+Low-fidelity prototypes can range from paper sketches, otherwise known as paper prototypes, to digital outlines of the finished product.
+Low-fidelity prototypes aim to pin down the fundamental screens involved the most important user flows the product will have.

 Low fidelity prototypes consist of outlines